zodern/meteor-up/docs/docs.md

 ```

-## Changing `appName`
+## Changing the App's Name

-It's pretty okay to change the `appName`.
+It's okay to change `app.name`.
 But before you do so, you need to stop the project with older `appName`.
+Also, if you use the built-in MongoDB, mup will create a new database with the new name so you will need to migrate the data.

+1. Run `mup stop`
+2. Change the app name in the config
+3. Run `mup setup` and `mup deploy`

 ## Custom configuration and settings files